sunil981/LibraryService/README.md

     -Update an existing book's details.
     -Delete a book by its ID

+Some more enchancements possibles:
+- Add logs are appropriate places for debugging
+- Add permission access control on Api's

  - change database configuration in application.yaml
    - run this to add books table
         CREATE TABLE books (